 - Analysis of sociocultural and/or economic motivators or barriers to legume utilization at various stages and scales within market systems

-To fulfill these objectives, the Legume Systems Research Innovation Lab will focus on opportunities that address the unique needs of women and youth, ensure greater resilience of people and systems under stress and shocks and contribute to the development of human and institutional capacity for a sustainable agricultural innovation system.
+To fulfill these objectives, the Feed the Future Innovation Lab for Legume Systems Research will focus on opportunities that address the unique needs of women and youth, ensure greater resilience of people and systems under stress and shocks and contribute to the development of human and institutional capacity for a sustainable agricultural innovation system.
 Systems research will entail looking at new opportunities to incorporate legume tree species and lesser known legumes into the cropping systems of smallholders, to improve productivity and to enhance resilience to drought, pests and diseases, and other threats.

-Through collaborative projects with scientists at research-intensive agricultural universities, host country government and nongovernmental organizations, and private sector partners, Legume Systems Research Innovation Lab scientists will take a targeted approach to geographic involvement and focus legume species.
+Through collaborative projects with scientists at research-intensive agricultural universities, host country government and nongovernmental organizations, and private sector partners, Feed the Future Innovation Lab for Legume Systems Research scientists will take a targeted approach to geographic involvement and focus legume species.
 The regions and species were chosen to address US government and USAID Mission needs, leverage the strength of US universities to enhance local capacity and focus the program on legume systems that can best contribute to reaching the strategic objectives of USAID’s Global Food Security Strategy.